eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + AI Research Scientist
 	- AI Research @ Autodesk
 	- As an AI Research Scientist at Autodesk Research, you will be doing fundamental and applied research that will help our customers imagine, design, and make a better world.
 We are a team of scientists, researchers, engineers, and designers working together on projects that range from learning-based design systems, computer vision, graphics, robotics, human-computer interaction, sustainability, simulation, manufacturing, architectural design and construction.
-	- As a member of the AI Lab in Autodesk Research you will be an experts in research areas such as artificial intelligence, deep learning, generative AI, machine learning, computer vision, reinforcement learning, information retrieval, and natural language processing.
+	- As a member of the AI Lab in Autodesk Research you will be an experts in research areas such as ***artificial intelligence, deep learning, generative AI, machine learning, computer vision, reinforcement learning, information retrieval, and natural language processing***.
-	- Autodesk's AI Lab is active in the wider research community, targeting publications at CVPR, NeurIPS, ICML, ICLR, SIGGRAPH, and other top-tier conferences.
+	- Autodesk's AI Lab is active in the wider research community, targeting publications at ***CVPR, NeurIPS, ICML, ICLR, SIGGRAPH***, and other top-tier conferences.
 We collaborate with top academic & industry labs, combining the best of an academic environment with product-guided research.
 We are a global team, located in London, Germany and Italy
 	- Location: Flexible EMEA: UK, London, Italy, Germany
 	- Explore and develop new ML models and AI techniques
 	- Lead and collaborate on research projects within a global team